 Before we as a society spend more money to digitize medical information, I think it would be better to spend some stimulus money on finding ways to protect it BEFORE it’s exposed.
 Else, the digitization operation might be a success, but patients’ private lives will forever be endangered and exposed.
 Our personal medical information may be the final frontier of our personal privacy.
 Let us reflect upon that as we begin Protect Your Identity Week this coming Sunday.

-Adam Levin Chairman and cofounder of Credit.com and Identity Theft 911.
+Adam Levin Chairman and cofounder of and .
 Adam’s experience as former director of the New Jersey Division of Consumer Affairs gives him unique insight into consumer privacy, legislation and financial advocacy.
 He is a nationally recognized expert on identity theft and credit.
-Reach Adam at email@example.com.
+Reach Adam at .